 Lili De Hoyos Anderson is a first generation American.
 Her mother is French and her father is Mexican.
 She was born in a little border town in Texas, but her family soon moved to the Midwest, where she grew up in Michigan and Indiana.
 When she started high school, both her parents began teaching at BYU, so the family moved to Provo and she graduated from Provo High School.

-Sister Anderson attended BYU and graduated in Sociology.
-Social science runs in the family.
-Both her parents are retired professors of Sociology and her husband, Chris Anderson, is also a social worker with LDS Family Services.
-After almost 20 years of being a full-time homemaker, Sister Anderson completed her own Masters in Social Work degree.
+After almost 20 years of being a full-time homemaker, Dr. Anderson completed her own Masters in Social Work degree.
 She is a Licensed Clinical Social Worker and has a full-time private practice in individual, marriage and family counseling.
-(For information about counseling services, contact her through this website.)
-Later, Sister Anderson completed her PhD in Marriage and Family at BYU and for several years taught part-time there for the School of Family Life.
+Later, Sister Anderson completed her PhD in Marriage, Family, and Human Development at BYU and for several years taught part-time there for the School of Family Life.

 The Andersons have eight children.
 They are affectionately referred to as the “Alphabet Kids” because their names are Adam, Bethany, Caitlin, Dominic, Eden, Faith, Graydon, and Harper.
-The Andersons now have twenty-two grandchildren and have three more due in early 2013.
+The Andersons now have thirty-seven grandchildren.

 Sister Anderson is an avid reader.
 She also enjoys sewing, music, quilting, making stained glass windows, and photography — not much of which she currently has time for.